US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Noncommissioned Officers (NCOs)

-You’ll lead small teams and mentor junior soldiers.
+In this role, you’ll lead small teams and mentor junior soldiers.

-With three chevrons and two rockers, you’ll serve as a platoon sergeant or in other senior roles.
+Sergeant First Class (SFC) is the highest junior NCO rank, characterized by three chevrons and two rockers, allowing you to serve as a platoon sergeant or assume other senior responsibilities.

 Senior Noncommissioned Officers (SNCOs)

-SNCOs are the most experienced enlisted soldiers.
+SNCOs represent the most seasoned enlisted personnel.

 Exploring Army Ranks: Officers